Holomorphic parabolic geometries on smooth projective varieties: Structure equations of a parabolic geometry

 of the tangent bundle \(TM=\vb{V}\), corresponding to the filtration of \(V=\LieG/\LieP\), with associated graded \(\graded{*}{TM}\).
 There are two notions of bracket available here: if we take local sections \(u\) of \(\graded{i}{TM}\) and \(v\) of \(\graded{j}{TM}\), these are sections of \(\amal{\G}{P}{\graded{*}{V}}\), i.e. as \(P\)-equivariant maps

 and these then have an algebraic bracket \(\lb{u}{v}\) coming simply from the Lie algebra \(\LieG\).
 We can also locally pick vector fields \(U,V\) representing \(u,v\), sections of \(TM_i\) and \(TM_j\), and then compute vector field Lie bracket \(\lb{U}{V}\), and take the quotient in \(\graded{*}{TM}\), the \emph{Langlands bracket}.
 A parabolic geometry is \emph{regular} if the algebraic and Langlands brackets agree.
 The proof of theorem~\vref{theorem:comini} is trivial: the Langlands bracket vanishes by corollary~\vref{corollary:brackets}. \emph{Danger:} regularity is not necessarily preserved when dropping.
 Dropping is the main tool we have in studying holomorphic parabolic geometries.
 Therefore we have to be careful not to assume regularity whenever possible. \begin{example} Flatness is preserved when dropping.
 Flatness implies regularity.
 So when we study flat holomorphic parabolic geometries, we can make use of regularity hypotheses, hence make use of theorem~\vref{theorem:comini}.
-See corollary~\vref{cor:Carlson} for an application. \end{example}
+Hence we see classicality of the drop in corollary~\vref{cor:Carlson}. \end{example}